ibobadil/image-data-project/index.md

 ### Process
 1. I began with creating a data frame of the subjects I was interested in working with (keywords, titles, etc.).
 2. I attempted to paginate through about 18 pages of search results- I later realized this did not work.
+3. I used **OpenRefine** to organize the data and remove unecessary punctuation and text.
+I returned to OpenRefine frequently throughout this process to create various graphs.
-3. I created a few graphs and visualizations with the data from one page of search results (100 results total).
+4. I created a few graphs and visualizations with the data from one page of search results (100 results total).
+I began by trying to make various bar charts, byt these did not work well with my data frame or in demonstrating how words were related to each other.
+5. I learned how to make word clouds, which guided my the visualizations I chose to make moving forward.
+6. I attempted to create a text network graph with **networkx**, it was successful but very messy, so I returned to working with the data.
+7. I created a new data frame that separated all of the keywords.
+8. I used this to create multiple text networks that displayed relationships between keywords, titles, and NASA IDs.

 ### Challenges
-- Problems with pagination that I noticed too late.
-- Unable to use matplotlib in the way I wanted, although I was able to figure it out somewhat, the graphs I was able to make with this data did not make very much sense.
+- Unable to paginate through the results.
+- Because I could not get thorough data on the dates created for each image/video, it did not seem like I could create graphs that demonstrated anything accurate about the quantity of images/videos posted over time.
+- It took a while to figure out what graphs I could create interesting visualizations with using this data.
+- Had issues achieving some of the things I had hoped to do (connecting keywords or IDs to links to the photos, creating a hover feature over the text network graphs so that the text would be less cluttered, creating bar graphs that depicted the data in an interesting way)

 ## Making a Data Frame
 ```